merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 {% include _project-anvio-version.html %}

+{:.notice}
+Are you using this?
+Let us know.
+Because we are planning to drop Docker support.
+Although we would have continued to provide Docker images if there were users of it.

 {% include _toc.html %}

 If you are reading this, you probably already know what [Docker](https://www.docker.com/https://www.docker.com/) is.
 If you don't know, here is a quote from their web site: